The Xometry app works best with JavaScript enabled!

 What Does Slicer Software Do in 3D Printing?

 A slicer acts as a middleman between a 3D CAD model—which will be saved in one of the file formats, particularly STL—and the 3D printer.
-As the name suggests, a slicer performs the role of slicing the 3D model.
-It determines how each layer of the sliced model should be printed, and the tool path that the printer needs to follow to correctly print a given layer of the model.
+As the name suggests, a slicer slices the 3D model.
+It determines how each layer of the sliced model should be printed and the tool path the printer needs to follow to print a given layer correctly.

 What Are the Features of 3D Slicers?